 Longer-dated U.S. Treasury yields moved lower as the 10-year Treasury fell from 2.49% on September 30th to 2.17% as of quarter-end and the 30-year Treasury yield fell from 3.20% to 2.75% over the same time period.
-The 2-year Treasury yield rose from 0.56% on September 30th to 0.67% as of quarter end, further flattening the yield curve.9 The decline in longer-dated yields comes on the heels of falling oil prices, a stronger U.S. dollar, and diverging fiscal and monetary policies to fuel global economic growth.
+The 2-year Treasury yield rose from 0.56% on September 30th to 0.67% as of quarter end, further flattening the yield curve.
+The decline in longer-dated yields comes on the heels of falling oil prices, a stronger U.S. dollar, and diverging fiscal and monetary policies to fuel global economic growth.
 The Federal Reserve (the Fed) concluded its asset purchase program in October 2014 and during its December 2014 meeting, acknowledged improvements in U.S. economic activity and labor conditions as well as maintained guidance that short-term interest rates would remain low.
-10
+The program is a maintained guidance that short-term interest rates would remain low.

 Corporate bonds, both high-yield and investment-grade, underperformed duration-adjusted U.S. Treasuries by 2.32% and 1.12%, respectively, during the quarter as spreads widened.
 Within investment-grade corporates, securities in the industrial subsector suffered the most, lagging U.S. Treasuries by 1.61%.
 Agency mortgage-backed securities (MBS) also underperformed delivering duration-adjusted excess returns of -0.0.1%.
-In turn, commercial mortgage-backed securities (CMBS) and asset-backed securities (ABS) outperformed duration-adjusted Treasuries by 0.23% and 0.08%, respectively, amid steady spreads and continued investor demand.11
+In turn, commercial mortgage-backed securities (CMBS) and asset-backed securities (ABS) outperformed duration-adjusted Treasuries by 0.23% and 0.08%, respectively, amid steady spreads and continued investor demand.
+11